DS-100/sp25/gradproject-nlp.md

 - Inference (do the results from the model sufficiently support the conclusion within the report?)
 - Discussion (does the report effectively discuss the limitations of the methods used and the implications of the results?)

 The external peer review is also a great chance to learn from other people's work and reflect on your own work.
-Submit one combined review to the [external peer review assignment](https://www.gradescope.com/courses/827978/assignments/5392834){:target="_blank"} on Gradescope by **11:59pm on December 6**.
+Submit one combined review to the [external peer review assignment](https://www.gradescope.com/courses/949942/assignments/5717521){:target="_blank"} on Gradescope by **11:59pm on April 21**.
 Remember to add your group members on your submission.

 <a name = 'final-project-report'></a>

-## Final Project Report (50%) - December 13, 2024
+## Final Project Report (42%) - Monday April 28, 2025

 **The project submission should include the following four components, submitted across three Gradescope assignments.** For all three assignments, submit one per group.
 Make sure to add your group members on the Gradescope submission.

-**Please submit component 1 as a zip file to the [final project code submission assignment](https://www.gradescope.com/courses/827978/assignments/5412929){:target="_blank"} on Gradescope.** Please make sure the folder in the zip file has the following structure:
+**Please submit component 1 as a zip file to the [final project code submission assignment](https://www.gradescope.com/courses/949942/assignments/5717525){:target="_blank"} on Gradescope.** Please make sure the folder in the zip file has the following structure:

 ```
 [your studentIDs joined by _]/